-How to put impact mapping to action?
+How to put impact mapping into action?

 Most likely, hiring a software house will be an ideal solution.

-And what if your software development company of choice, was able to conduct iterative, collaborative impact-mapping workshops for you?
+And what if your software development company of choice was able to conduct iterative, collaborative impact-mapping workshops for you?

-Instead of wasting time and money on developing features based on wrong assumptions, we focus on user stories that will move the needle.
+Instead of wasting time and money developing features based on wrong assumptions, we focus on user stories that will move the needle.

 Besides, it’s fun!
-Take a look at this picture – that’s our office, with a black wall to put handy magnetic cards and rearrange them as we work away during workshops:
+Take a look at this picture – that’s our office, with a black wall to put handy magnetic cards on and rearrange them as we work away during workshops:

 Are you ready to start building a strategy for your app?